Generalizations of the Eierlegende-Wollmilchsau: Introduction

 \subsection{The complex geometry of Teichm\"uller space}

-Markovic recently resolved a long standing open question by proving Siu's conjecture \cite[Conjecture 3.7]{Siu} that the Teichm\"uller space of a closed surface of genus $g\geq2$ is not biholomorphic to a bounded convex subset of $\bC^{3g-3}$ \cite{Markovic18}.
-This was accomplished by showing that there exists Teichm\"uller disks that are not holomorphic retracts of Teichm\"uller space.\footnote{Markovic showed that the Caratheodory and Kobayashi metrics are not equal on Teichm\"uller space.
+Markovic \cite{Markovic18} recently proved a longstanding conjecture of Siu \cite[Conjecture 3.7]{Siu} by showing that the Teichm\"uller space of a closed surface of genus $g\geq2$ is not biholomorphic to a bounded convex subset of $\bC^{3g-3}$.
+This was accomplished by producing Teichm\"uller disks that are not holomorphic retracts of Teichm\"uller space.\footnote{Markovic showed that the Caratheodory and Kobayashi metrics are not equal on Teichm\"uller space.
 As Markovic has pointed out to us, these metrics are known to be equal on any convex domain in $\bC^{3g-3}$, even unbounded ones \cite[Lemma 3.1]{BracciSaracco}, so the boundedness assumption is not required in Siu's conjecture.}

-Let $\cM$ be the locus of pairs $(X,q)$ whose lifts to Teichm\"uller space generate Teichm\"uller disks that are holomorphic retracts.
-This $\cM$ is closed and $GL(2, \bR)$ invariant \cite[Lemma 2.2, Section 2.4]{GekhtmanMarkovic}, and hence must consist of a union of invariant subvarieties.
-It has long been known that $\cM$ contains the locus of quadratic differentials with only even order zeros \cite{KraCaratheodory}, see also \cite[Theorem 4.1]{Mc}, and Gekhtman and Markovic conjecture that $\cM$ is equal to this locus \cite[Conjecture 1.1]{GekhtmanMarkovic}.

-Gekhtman and Markovic's analysis implies moreover that $\cM$ is a union of free invariant subvarieties \cite[Corollary 4.4]{GekhtmanMarkovic}\footnote{The exact statement of \cite[Corollary 4.4]{GekhtmanMarkovic} is that every horizontal cylinder is free on every horizontally periodic surface in $\cM$.
-Given a cylinder on a surface in $\cM$, one can rotate to that it is horizontal, and use the work of Minsky, Smillie, and Weiss \cite{MinW, SW2} discussed in \cite[Section 2.4]{GekhtmanMarkovic} to pass to a horizontally periodic surface.
-Using \cite[Corollary 4.4]{GekhtmanMarkovic}, this implies the original cylinder was free, as in \cite[Proof of Theorem 5.1]{Wcyl}.}; so the associated holonomy double covers are geminal.
-Thus Theorem \ref{T:geminal} provides progress towards Gekhtman and Markovic's conjecture.
+Given a component $\cQ$ of a stratum of quadratic differentials, let $\cM_{\cQ}$ denote the collection of quadratic differentials $(X, q) \in \cQ$ so that the Teichm\"uller disk generated by $(X, q)$ is a holomorphic retract of Teichm\"uller space.
+By \cite[Lemma 2.2, Section 2.4]{GekhtmanMarkovic}, $\cM_{\cQ}$ is a union of invariant subvarieties.
+Moreover, Gekhtman and Markovic show that $\cM_{\cQ}$ is free \cite[Corollary 4.4]{GekhtmanMarkovic}\footnote{The exact statement of \cite[Corollary 4.4]{GekhtmanMarkovic} is that every horizontal cylinder is free on every horizontally periodic surface in $\cM_{\cQ}$.
+Given a cylinder on a surface in $\cM_{\cQ}$, one can rotate so that it is horizontal, and use the work of Minsky, Smillie, and Weiss \cite{MinW, SW2} discussed in \cite[Section 2.4]{GekhtmanMarkovic} to pass to a horizontally periodic surface.
+Using \cite[Corollary 4.4]{GekhtmanMarkovic}, this implies the original cylinder was free, as in \cite[Proof of Theorem 5.1]{Wcyl}.}; so the associated locus of holonomy double covers are geminal.
+The following is therefore a direct consequence of Theorem \ref{T:geminal}.

+\begin{cor} $\cM_{\cQ}$ is one of the following: empty, $\cQ$, or a union of full loci of covers of strata of genus zero quadratic differentials. \end{cor}

+When all of the zeros on quadratic differentials in $\cQ$ have even order, $\cM_{\cQ} = \cQ$ by work of Kra \cite{KraCaratheodory}, see also McMullen \cite[Theorem 4.1]{Mc}.
+Gekhtman and Markovic conjecture \cite[Conjecture 1.1]{GekhtmanMarkovic} that $\cM_{\cQ}$ is empty when the quadratic differentials in $\cQ$ have an odd order zero.
+Corollary \ref{C:ComplexGeometry} reduces this conjecture to checking strata and loci of covers of genus zero quadratic differentials.